ollionorg/DataflowTemplates-fork/v2/googlecloud-to-googlecloud/docs/SpannerChangeStreamsToGcs/README.md

 * windowDuration: The window duration in which data will be written.
 Defaults to 5m.
 * rpcPriority: The priority for Spanner RPC priority.
 Defaults to HIGH.
 * outputFileNamePrefix: The output filename prefix.
 Defaults to "output"
-* numShards: the maximum number of output shards produced when writing.
+* numShards: the maximum number of output mySqlShards produced when writing.
 Default is 1.

 Template can be executed using the following gcloud command: